cwcyau/smartbiomed_summerschool2026/README.md

 ### Slack

 On-course communications will be through a dedicated [Slack](https://slack.com/intl/en-gb) channel.
 Please install and set up Slack on your device prior to the summer school.
+Details of the Slack channel will be given on arrival.

 ### Google Colab